NeoWu1216/firebase-blog/README.md

 ## Features

 ### Authentication
-- Unauthenticated users can sign up providing their email and password
+- Unauthenticated users can sign up by providing their email and password
 - Unauthenticated users can sign in or reset password
 - Authenticated users can signout
 - All the errors shows up correctly, and there are route guarding to prevent evil action performed by users (e.g. sign in twice)

 ### Blogs
-- Anyone can view blogs, but only authenticated user can create new blog (possibly with a quota)
+- Anyone can view blogs, but only authenticated users can create new blog (possibly with a quota)
 - Only the blog owner can delete his/her own blog
-- Include date, author (name, avatar), title, and content information
+- Include date, author (name, avatar) link, title, and content information
 - Support raw text and html view
 - Support tabular or card view for list of blogs
-- Support search or sort operations to view spefic blogs in the right order
+- Support search or sort operations to view specific blogs in the right order
-- Authenticated users can like a blog, which will be stored in their favorite.
+- Authenticated users can like a blog, which will be stored in their favorite page.
 This will also increase blog popularity by 1.

 ### Comments
 - Anyone can create a new comment (including anonymous users)
 - Both the comment poster or blog owner can delete the comment
-- When a blog is deleted, all corresponding comments must be deleted (as well in the database)
+- When a blog is deleted, all corresponding comments must be deleted (as well in firebase)
-- Include date, author, and content information
+- Include date, author link, and content information
 - Support searching or sorting opeartions to view specific comments in the right order

 ### Customizations
-- Authenticated users have a profile page, including all blogs or comments they posted
+- Authenticated users have a main profile page, which includes all blogs or comments they posted
-- Authenticated users have an avatar, which can be configured by uploading
+- Authenticated users have an avatar, which can be configured by uploading images
 - Authenticated users can listen to music, which can be paused during session, or configured by providing a youtube id
-- Authenticated users can subscribe to another user in their profile page
+- Authenticated users can subscribe to another user after browsing into their profile page
 - Authenticated users have a favorite page consists of blogs they liked or users they subscribed to, which will update with new changes (e.g. blog post by users subscribed to)

 ## Testing
 There are [selenium tests](https://github.com/NeoWu1216/firebase-blog/tree/master/test/selenium) available.
 You should create several accounts in app, install chrome driver and update ``users.py`` accordingly.
 After server started in [http://localhost:3000/](http://localhost:3000/), run ``python main.py`` to start test (or regression tests)

 ## TODO